digitalrebar/provision/doc/operations/esxi-getting-started.rst

 Creating A Basic Profile
 ------------------------

 An example profile is provided by the vmware plugin we installed above.
-We will use it as a starting place to make our own.
+It is not required to make one, but in this example we will show you some options you might want to use especially while troubleshooting.
+We will use the default profile as a starting place to make our own.

   ::